- Module (extend Magento capabilities)

 For example, you might want to list two metapackages in the Magento Marketplace—a standard package and a premium package.
 All of the standard package components could be shared packages used by the premium package.
-Among other things, this enables merchants to easily upgrade from your standard package to your premium package using the Magento Component Manager.

 Merchants do not need to understand that, under the covers, some packages are shared.

 You can upload to Magento Marketplace as many shared packages as you want but you must specifically give components access to them.
 Failure to do so means your components won’t work properly after they’re installed by merchants.
 For more information, see the Magento Marketplace User Guide.